svrc-pivotal/weblogic-buildpack/docs/container-wls-trimmed.md

         ```

   Setting the  **`prefer_app_config`** to **`true`** would imply the app bundled configs (under .wls of the App Root) would always be used for final domain creation.
-  Setting the parameter to **`false`** would imply the buildpack's configurations (under resources\wls\) have higher precedence over the app bundled configs and be used to configure the domain.
+  Setting the parameter to **`false`** would imply the buildpack's configurations (under resources/wls/) have higher precedence over the app bundled configs and be used to configure the domain.
   The Application supplied domain config and jvm config file would be used for names of the domain, server, user credentials and jvm memory and command line settings.
   The script for the domain creation would however come from the buildpack.